tangyrine/HrRoadways/README.md

 #### 4. Make Your Changes:

-Ensure that you:

-- Apply the logic for Hindi translation.
+* Apply the Hindi translation logic.
-- Compress images before uploading.
+* Compress images before uploading.

 #### 5. Commit Your Changes: